-The end-to-end care provided at the Ontario Fetal Centre (OFC) supports the patient and their family from the time of prenatal diagnosis, to fetal intervention, delivery, and long-term post-natal follow-up.
-The OFC offers a range of diagnostic and therapeutic procedures, from the least invasive (such as amniocentesis) to the most advanced (such as in-utero spina bifida repairs).
+The end-to-end care provided at the Ontario Fetal Centre (OFC) supports the patient and their family from the time of prenatal diagnosis, to fetal intervention, labour and delivery, neonatal care and long-term post-natal follow-up.
+The OFC offers a range of diagnostic and therapeutic procedures, from the least invasive to the most advanced.

-The OFC is also a teaching hub for Maternal Fetal Medicine specialists and fellows wishing to train in various fetal procedures.
-The OFC attracts and welcomes trainees from around the world, and encourages cross-discipline research collaboration to spur further innovations and discoveries that can translate to improved health for mothers and babies.
+The OFC is also a teaching hub for Maternal Fetal Medicine (MFM) specialists and fellows wishing to train in various fetal procedures.
+The OFC attracts trainees from around the world, and encourages cross-discipline collaboration to spur further innovations and discoveries that can translate into improved health for mothers and babies.

 - Administration of medications to mothers that reach their unborn baby by crossing the placenta.
-Examples include antenatal corticosteroids to aid in fetal lung maturity, or medications to treat irregular fetal heart rhythms.
+Examples include medications to treat irregular fetal heart rhythms.

-- Using ultrasound to guide a thin needle through the mother’s abdomen in order to gain access to the fetus and its circulation.
-An example includes delivering a blood transfusion to an anemic baby.
+- Ultrasound guidance of a thin needle through the mother’s abdomen and uterus to gain access to the fetal circulation and deliver a blood transfusion to an anemic baby.

-- Introducing a camera through a small incision in the mother’s abdomen (fetoscopy) to gain access to the fetus, the amniotic cavity or the placenta.
-An example includes burning abnormal blood vessel connections in twins.
+- Introducing a tiny camera through a small incision in the mother’s abdomen (fetoscopy) to visualize the fetus, the amniotic cavity and the placenta.
+An example includes blocking abnormal placental blood vessel connections in identical twins.

-All fetal therapies have risks, but these are significantly reduced when the procedures are performed in experienced centres by highly skilled professionals.
+All fetal therapies have risks, but these are significantly reduced when the procedures are performed by highly skilled professionals in experienced centres.
 The Ontario Fetal Centre is the leading fetal centre in Canada, with an unparalleled volume and complexity of cases and an infrastructure to support patients and their families throughout their entire journey.

-A cornerstone of the OFC is its multidisciplinary approach to care, which involves fetal medicine specialists, neonatologists, geneticists, pediatric specialists and surgeons, anesthesiologists, specialized fetal nurse sonographers, allied health-care professionals, and advanced diagnostic specialists from across Mount Sinai Hospital and The Hospital for Sick Children.
+A cornerstone of the OFC is its multidisciplinary approach to care, which involves fetal medicine specialists, neonatologists, geneticists, paediatric specialists and surgeons, anaesthesiologists, specialized fetal nurse sonographers, allied health-care professionals, and advanced diagnostic specialists from across Mount Sinai and Sick Kids.

 Research and Education

-The OFC houses the largest maternal-fetal medicine training program in Canada and one of the largest on the world.
-The Centre attracts trainees from around the world, with more than half coming from abroad, further reinforcing Ontario’s reputation as a leading global centre in health-care education and innovation.
+The OFC houses the largest maternal-fetal medicine training program in Canada and one of the largest in the world.
+The Centre attracts trainees from around the world, with many coming from abroad, reinforcing Ontario’s reputation as a leading global centre in health-care education and innovation.